John S. Nabila: President of House of Chiefs

 In 2008 he contested the presidency of the National House of Chiefs.
 He won by obtaining 34 out of 47 valid votes cast.
 His contender was Daasebre Professor Oti Boateng, paramount chief of the New-Juaben Traditional Area, who had 13 votes.
 He stood unopposed during the 2012 house elections.
 As president of the house, he played several roles in advocating for improved health conditions for medical personnel and patients.
 He used all avenues to preach peace to Ghanaians especially during national elections.
 During his time as president, he authored the "National House of Chiefs’ Code of Royal Ethics for Chiefs", which is a reference material for the conduct of members of the House.
-He also used his position to intervene and finding solutions national disputes including helping to resolve a 2015 impasse between striking medical Doctors and the Government of Ghana over conditions of service.
+He also used his position to intervene and finding solutions to national disputes including helping to resolve a 2015 impasse between striking medical Doctors and the Government of Ghana over conditions of service.
 His term as president of the house ended in 2016.
 He handed over to Togbe Afede XIV, the Agbogbomefia of the Asogli State.

+Death

+Nabila died after a short illness in Accra, which was announced on 27 October 2025.